obophenotype/uberon/reference/reference_0000036.md

 has at least one subclass axiom (isa parent).
 This is typically to the parent `life cycle stage`.

-Stages are ordered in succession via the preceded_by relation.
+Stages are ordered in succession via the preceded_by relation (MAY CHANGE TO starts_at_end_of).
 Note the distinction between direct and transitive precedence.
 An adult stage is always preceded by an embryonic stage, but it need not be *directly* preceded by this stage.

 ## Core generic classes